exciting-io/printer/README.md

     bundle install

+You may need to create the PostgreSQL database

+    createdb printer

+If your database requires credentials, or you choose a different database name, you can specify this by setting the `DATABASE_URL` environment variable

-... and then run all the processes using Foreman
+Finally, run all the processes using Foreman

     foreman start